zorfling/TrackerTracker/README.md

 ## Browser Support

 TrackerTracker is tested and built for Chrome, Safari, and Firefox stable.
 It seems fine in IE 9, but broken in IE 10.
 (Progress!)
+All basic interactions work on iPad.
 Fluid's localStorage implementation doesn't survive a restart, so for now Fluid should be considered unsupported.

 ## Authors